Regarding Intense shows at SubRosa info

 PLEASE THOROUGHLY READ

 SubRosa is a collectively run anarchist community space - a place to meet people, share resources and ideas, challenge our assumptions and act on our passions.
 Let’s create together the world(s) we want to live in now.
-We love hosting special events like music and speakers, but not every event is going to work in our space or with our goals (we aren’t a commercial venue).
-So here are some of our expectations and things you should know about our space:
+We love hosting special events like music, speakers, films, etc but not every event is going to work in our space or with our goals (we aren’t a commercial venue).
+So here are some of our expectations and things you should know about our community space:

--Our space is really, really intimate.
+- Our space is really, really intimate.
 It holds maybe 40 seats (of course more without seats!).
-So this isn’t the best choice for an event that you want hundreds of people to come to.
+So this isn’t the best choice for an event if you want to accommodate hundreds of people.
 And being a smaller space has its advantages too!

--SubRosa also a “dry” space, and we discourage drinking in the space and courtyard.
+- SubRosa also a “dry” space, and we discourage drinking etc in the space and courtyard.

-***note re: pandemic protocols- as a community space we encourage individual and community care both being important and inter-related.
-So, balancing accessibility and folks desire to come together while acknowledging ebb and flow of Covid is tricky.
-Event hosts have been determining Covid protocols in a case by case (event by event) way.
+***note re: pandemic protocols / community wellness protocols - as a community space we encourage individual and community care both being important and inter-related.
+So, balancing accessibility and folks desire to come together while acknowledging ebb and flow of Covid etc is tricky.
+Event hosts have been determining community wellness protocols in a case by case (event by event) way.
 Sometimes masks at all times.
 Sometimes masks just inside and optional in courtyard.
 Sometimes masks entirely optional.
-And protocols being adjusted depending on how much virus is spreading at a particular time.
+Note: we have masks available at the door, inside SubRosa and available upon request.

-If you made it through this whole list and still want to book an event, please contact us at: https://instagram.com/subrosa_space (quicker for a response) or subrosa-events@riseup.net (slower response time) - we’re looking forward to hearing from you!
+If you made it through this whole list and still want to book an event, please contact us at: https://instagram.com/subrosa_space (quicker for a response and please include as much info as possible) or subrosa-events@riseup.net (slower response time) - we’re looking forward to hearing from you!

 Requests are forwarded to the SubRosa collective, and if no one gets back to you in 2 weeks, then it likely means that no one was available to bottomline a show.
 We are an entirely volunteer-run anarchist community space (NOT a commercial venue) and often receive more requests than we have capacity to host.